- Organise / Arrange an Aged Care Assessment

 - Arrange a tour of the house and complete Nazareth Care Application forms

 A tour is always advised, enabling the resident and their family to view the rooms, activities, meet employees and get an overall feel of the House.
 Please contact the House to arrange a time.
-Upon completion of the tour you will be provided with an enquiry pack including an Application Form, Resident Handbook and House brochure.
+Upon completion of the tour you will be provided with an enquiry pack including an Expression of Interest Form, House Brochure and MOH pamphlet.
 These forms can also be downloaded from our website, or our friendly Administration Department at the House can arrange for the forms to be emailed or posted to you.

-This form along with the Aged Care Needs Assessment and Power of Attorney / Guardianship documents should be submitted to the Administration Manager so that your application can be finalised.
+This form along with the Aged Care Needs Assessment and Power of Attorney / Guardianship documents should be submitted to the Administration Office so that your application can be finalised.